Bitshala/BitcoinCore-PR-Review-Club/README.md

 This is a PR review club organized by [Bitshala](https://www.bitshala.org/), with inspiration from [Bitcoin Core Reviews](https://bitcoincore.reviews/).

-This club is organized every week Thursday on at IST 20:00 (UTC 14:30) at [jitsi](https://meet.jit.si/BitshalaPRReviewClub) and is open to all.
+This club is organized every Thursday at IST 20:00 (UTC 14:30) at [jitsi](https://meet.jit.si/BitshalaPRReviewClub) and is open to all.

-Organized keeping a focus on young Indian developers willing to get into the details of Bitcoin Core but is open for everybody to join in.
+PR review is the easiest way to get into the weeds of Bitcoin Core Development.
+While the IRC review club is the goto place existing Core devs, it can be intimidating for new comers.
+For such reason, this club is organized to facilitate adhoc and loosely following discussions over a live call for an hour.

-The review club sessions are conducted over jitsi calls and are kept informal and casual.
+So if you are an aspiring young dev and are a bit disoriented on how to get started with Bitcoin development, do consider joining our club.

 > Participating with video isn't mandatory.
 > The calls will be recorded and published for educational purpose